jonathanio/update-systemd-resolved/README.md

 ## How to Enable

-Make sure that you have `systemd-resolved` enabled and running:
+Make sure that you have `systemd-resolved` enabled and running.
+First, make sure that `systemd-resolved.service` is enabled and started:

 ```bash
 systemctl enable systemd-resolved.service
 systemctl start systemd-resolved.service
 ```

+Next, you can either configure the system libraries to talk to it using NSS, or you can override the `resolv.conf` file to use `systemd-resolved` as a stub resolver (or both):

+### NSS and nssswitch.conf

-Then update your `/etc/nsswitch.conf` file to look up DNS via the `resolve` service (you may need to install the NSS library which connects libnss to `systemd-resolved`):
+Update your `/etc/nsswitch.conf` file to look up DNS via the `resolve` service (you may need to install the NSS library which connects libnss to `systemd-resolved`):

 ```conf